fmichonneau/impatiens/README.md

 Reducing the number of clocks to see the impact on mixing.
 First, use strict clock on rDNA but keep the other two as log-normal.

+## Results

+Still terrible mixing/over-parametrization.

+# 20140618 -- BEAST on full complex -- gene tree estimation

+## Rationale

+To try Brownie and to compare with RAxML analyses on each locus, setting up BEAST run to get 1 tree per locus (1 tree for mtDNA, 1 tree for each nuclear locus).

+## Method

+* Re-imported NEXUS file into beauti.
+Used `20130923.impatiens_nooutgroup.nex`.
+* Remove LSU by hand (not enough sequence data to use with Brownie -- could have been useful to compare with RAxML though...)
+* Site models:
+  - by themselves: 16S, c0036, c0775, ITS
+  - per codon position: H3a, COI, ATP6
+  - All set to GTR+GAMMA (to allow comparison with RAxML)
+  - all use empirical base frequencies
+  - all substitution rate set to estimate except 16S (set to 1).
+* Clock models:
+  - mt\_clock
+  - nuc\_clock
+* All default priors except for nuc_clock rate set as exponential [1,0].
+* MCMC length set to 100e6, logs every 1e5.

+## Result

+Something really wrong is going on.
+Run didn't go through, stopped before specified length for MCMC.

+mtTree obtained looks ok, other ones seem weird.

+Redoing this with RAxML.

+# 20140702 -- RAxML on each gene tree

+## Method

+* used script in `code/impatiens_dataprep.R` to prepare alignments/partitions
+* edited partition manually to split codon positions for H3a, ATP6 and COI
+* wrote script to call RAxML on each alignemnt on HiPerGator
+* using rapid bootstrap+ML search (`-f a -x`)

 - - - - - - - - -